 4 - 12 months baby milestones

-During this time, your little one will begin to interact with objects and people more by grabbing and trying to move around more on the floor!
+During this time, between four and 12 months of age, your little one will begin to interact with objects and people more by grabbing and trying to move around more on the floor!

 When your baby learns to sit up on their own, it's a milestone worth remembering.
 What a difference it makes for your little one, who will have a whole new perspective on the world.
 From the age babies usually start to sit up to the ways you can help your baby reach this milestone, read more about when babies start to sit up here.